tvaneerd/isocpp/standardizing_extended_ints.md

 - `short long` - short _takes away half_ the bits you would have gained with `long`;
 - `long short` - long _gains back half_ the bits you would have lost with `short`.

-Thus instead of `long` and `short` annihilating each other completely, they only cancel half the affect.
+Thus instead of `long` and `short` annihilating each other completely, they only cancel half the effect.

 Further combinations are applied naturally: